 If you use an air fryer with a round (smaller) basket, I recommend that you air fry in 2 batches.

-If you are not bothered about adding carbs, you could add 1-2 tbsp arrowroot to the coating mix.
+If you are not bothered about adding carbs, you could add 1-2 tablespoon arrowroot to the coating mix.
 This will increase the crispness of the fries.

 Oven cooked turnip fries